MarkusSagen/MarkusSagen/README.md

 ### 👋 MLOps Engineer / AI Research Engineer / Software Engineer

 #### Working on

-Lot's of cool things; either for my own curiousity or to make tools and applications that will enable others to work smarter.
+Lot's of cool things;
+Either for my own curiousity or to make tools and applications that will enable others to work smarter.

 #### Contact